 And look, a lot of us have had questions about how all this stuff happened.

-But you read it and you know it confirms some of my suspicions.
+But you read it and, you know, it confirms some of my suspicions.

-Um, and it's not not in a good way.
+And it's not in a good way.

 So we need to get it out.